Did you know that every time you take a step you have the force of you and 4 other people on your shoulders pushing through your body?

 That said, with 3 simple steps anyone can achieve drastic improvements for feet that are falling apart.

-Condition Your Joints
+Condition Your Joints for Fit Feet

 The main reason your feet can withstand such huge forces is because your joints are able to pronate – rolling in and acting like a flexible loose bag of bones which is good for absorbing shock and adapting to the terrain; or supinate – acting like a rigid lever on which to propel yourself from one step to the next.